2023 Houston Christian Huskies baseball team

-The 2023 Houston Christian Huskies baseball team represents Houston Christian University, during the 2023 NCAA Division I baseball season.
-The Huskies play their home games at Husky Field and are led by second–year head coach Lance Berkman, former star player with the Houston Astros.
+The 2023 Houston Christian Huskies baseball team represented Houston Christian University, during the 2023 NCAA Division I baseball season.
+The Huskies played their home games at Husky Field and were led by second–year head coach Lance Berkman, former star player with the Houston Astros.
 They are members of the Southland Conference.

 Preseason

-Southland Conference Coaches Poll
+Southland Conference Coaches poll

-The Southland Conference Coaches Poll was released on February 3, 2023.
+The Southland Conference Coaches poll was released on February 3, 2023.
 Houston Christian was picked to finish eighth in the Southland Conference with 41 votes.

 Preseason All-Southland team

 No Houston Christian players were named to a conference preseason team.